team-affix/atlas/README.md

 # Atlas

 Atlas is a **pure relational CHC (Constrained Horn Clause) solver** for goal-directed Horn logic.
-Problems are encoded as Horn clause databases; queries are conjunctive goals with free variables.
+A **database** of Horn rules defines the problem structure; the **query** (conjunctive goal with free variables) is the problem to solve.
 Atlas searches for satisfying substitutions and enumerates distinct models until the decision space is exhausted.

 **Completeness (design contract):**